hechoendrupal/drupal-console-book/en/extending/getting-services-from-the-service-container.md

 ### Injecting services to the command Class

-Registering your Command class at the `console.services.yml` file.
+Using the `arguments` section when registering your Command class at the `console.services.yml` file.
 ```
 services:
   example.example_default: